angelavelascoperea/LondonPowerSummit/README.md

 This is a repository that stores Excel tables, and a step by step guide to create a Human Resources Agent with Copilot Studio.

-  1. Sign in [Power Apps](https://make.powerapps.com/) with your user and password and choose the Power Summit environment
+  1. Sign in [Power Apps](https://make.powerapps.com/) with your user and password

 ![1](https://github.com/user-attachments/assets/e33f01ad-f0b1-4e5f-ae41-8f52293ea622)

+  1.1.
+Choose the Power Summit environment

 ![1-1](https://github.com/user-attachments/assets/31431ec0-fd95-450f-a881-9cd8cad2faa6)